small attack on lwe

 // */

-The function allows to slightly transform the distribution, then, we can make linear combinations between transformed samples to increase the likelihood of finding "small" samples.
+The function allows to slightly transform the distribution, then, we can make linear combinations between transformed samples to increase the likelihood of finding "small" samples little by little.

 image